SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-define-initial-layout.md

 +-------------------------+
 ```

 A layout is defined through a layout function in the workbench config.
-The layout function is passed an empty layout to which parts and views can be added.
-A part is a stack of views.
-Parts are aligned relative to each other.
-Views are added to parts.
-The layout is an immutable object, meaning that modifications have no side effects.
+The function is passed a factory to create the layout.
+The layout has methods to modify it.
 Each modification creates a new layout instance that can be used for further modifications.

 > The function can call `inject` to get required dependencies, if any.
 </details>